Art and Design

 VAF 225.
 Painting for Non-Majors.
 3 Hours

-Introduction to the history, fundamental principles, materials, tools, and methods of painting.
+An introduction to the visual language of painting, its history, fundamental principles, materials, tools, and methods.

 VAF 230.
 Anatomy Drawing for Non-Majors.
 3 Hours